-How to Choose a Domain Name
+How To Choose A Domain Name

 7. Consider Registering Domain Name Variants

-People mangle words in all kinds of crazy ways.
+People mangle words in all kinds of wild ways.

-I remember a theatrical venue that had a Cabaret Seating section and I was told that half the people calling for tickets were asking for “Cabernet Seating.”
+I remember a theatrical venue that had a cabaret seating section, and I was told that half the people calling for tickets were asking for “Cabernet Seating.”

-So, this may be arguable but based on my experience, I believe it’s important to register reasonable domain name variants.
+So, this may be arguable, but based on my experience, I believe it’s important to register reasonable domain name variants.

-If your domain name is “WidgetExpert”, then you might want to consider registering “WidgetExperts” because people tend to add an “s” to the end of a singular domain name.
+If your domain name is “WidgetExpert,” then you might want to consider registering “WidgetExperts,” as people tend to add an “s” to the end of a singular domain name.

-People may remember your domain name wrong in many different ways, so try to anticipate that and register the domain name variants then redirect them to the correct domain.
+People may remember your domain name incorrectly in many ways, so try to anticipate that and register the domain name variants – then redirect them to the correct domain.

-Singular and plural variants are common mistakes but also actual spelling mistakes might be something to think about.

-Redirect all of them to the actual domain and you might even pick up some links from sites that linked using the wrong version.
+Singular and plural variants are common mistakes, but actual spelling mistakes might be something else to consider.
+Redirect all of them to the actual domain, and you might even pick up some links from sites that linked using the wrong version.

 One last benefit is that this is also a proactive defensive measure that will block future competitors from registering a variant of your domain name.